June 2025 - Perimeter Leak

 No dice.
 Maybe the bucket allows for any AWS identity to view it though?
 I'll try again using AWS credentials from my personal AWS account.

 Also doesn't work.
-I try a few other commands like list-object-versions
+I try a few other commands like list-object-versions and get-bucket-policy but none work.

 Let's go back to enumerating the spring boot app.